-What is Mobile Location Data Traffic and why should I use them?
+What is Mobile Location Data (MLD) and why should I use it?

-Mobile Location Data is a game-changer when it comes to tracking daily traffic volumes.
+Mobile Location Data (MLD) is a game-changer when it comes to tracking daily traffic volumes.
 PiinPoint’s custom vehicle traffic query allows you to look at modelled AADT (Average Annual Daily Traffic) and pedestrian counts for any major road segment in Canada & the US.
-That includes far-flung communities like Fort St. John, British Columbia.

-Some of the key advantages of using Mobile Location Data Traffic counts include:
+What are the key advantages of using MLD Traffic counts?

-Offers more granular insight - As mentioned above, our data is sampled annually which we further break down on a more granular level i.e. vehicles per day, pedestrians per week, etc. which allow you to see the traffic flow patterns and locate the peaks and dips in movement allowing you to get more insights and make the smartest decisions than ever before.
+Offers more granular insight - As mentioned above, our data is sampled annually which we further break down on a more granular level i.e. vehicles per day, pedestrians per week, etc. This allows you to see traffic flow patterns and locate the peaks and dips in movement, giving you more insights to make smarter decisions than ever before.

 To learn more about MLD Traffic and watch it in action, click here.

 How do you distinguish between which mobile ping is a vehicle vs. a pedestrian?

 Our traffic counts are distinguished by their respective travel velocity over a period of time.
 We have time stamps on each observation which allow us to make assumptions about the type of travel the mobile device was doing based on the interval between each ping.
 While it is far more nuanced, very simply put, higher velocity pings could be attributed to vehicle activity and lower velocity pings as pedestrian traffic.